 A colleague from a library in the North East sent me a SodaPDF of his new business card this week.
 It looked for all intents and purposes like a traditional business card but I noticed that other than just the institution’s website, his email and directline, there were two additions.
 These included his MSN messenger address and his Skype details.
 This is a major change for his institution’s Corporate Communications Unit.

 The business card is in many ways a physical representation of interoperability.
+You can Learn more about how these cards and video brochures can help in scaling any business.
 They are normally the same or similar size and carry standard information.
 The modern business card has its roots in the visiting cards of 17th Century France, presented to servants as a means of introducing visitors, when it would contain at the minimum a name, title and where appropriate a coat of arms or crest.
 In the 19th Century they were adapted for business use, where a visiting card may have been presented when making a social call, a business card would state what business you were in and the address as a way of saying you had called and expected a bill to be settled, of course, people didn’t know about the small business software back then; therefore, they didn’t exactly know what type of business card they needed.
 This practice of having a card to represent you in your business became what we now have, an effective means of exchanging simple information about each other’s roles and how to keep in touch.
 This 19th Century method remained largely unchanged until the advent of the telephone, whereupon the telephone number was also added, in the 80s a fax number, and in the 90s we saw the widespread addition of e-mail being added and the business’ website address.

 Out of the 157 cards that I’ve collected (in 18months or so)